 Correctly speaking, electricity is a hazard, as it has the potential to cause harm, but if properly managed, the likelihood of harm being caused is minimal.
-Although, the severity of electrical hazards (sometimes referred to as consequence) when things go wrong will potentially be fatality or life changing.
+Although, the severity of electrical hazards (sometimes referred to as consequence) when things go wrong will potentially be fatal or life changing.

-For those who take frequency into account in risk assessment, the Health and Safety Executive tell us that fatality through electric shock is a low frequency event, although just one life taken is too much.
+For those who take frequency into account in risk assessment, the Health and Safety Executive tell us that fatality through electric shock is a low frequency event, although just one life taken is too many.

 Dangers of electricity